 The next piece of your emotional state goes hand-in-hand with the physical.
 Emotional baggage and issues can hinder us from operating in the fullness of what God has for us.
 We have to surrender body, mind, and soul to allow for our God-given potential to come forth.

 Once you have sought out your calling and have developed an ongoing relationship with God to allow for you to operate in that- you also need to find others to aid in grounding yourself in supportive community that will help to encourage and edify you.
 We were created for relationship- both with God and with others.
 We aren’t meant to do life alone.

 You might also want to take into account your workplace.
-Many of us spend many an hour at our jobs, so it’s also important that you have a certain level of contentment there.
+Many of us spend extensive hours at our jobs, so it’s also important that you have a certain level of contentment there.
 While we all don’t have the luxury of doing our dream job, the place in which we work should be somewhere that we are challenged in a healthy way and allows us to maintain balance for our wellness- not a draining, miserable, unhealthy environment.

 More into the material aspect of temporal wellness is having a good grasp on your finances.
 While not everything will be perfect, having goals of where you want to be and being intentional and accountable with how you handle your money is key.
 Saving, investing, paying off debts, having a plan- these are things that if neglected, can negatively affect other aspects of your life.

 Lastly, to truly have an enriching human experience, I think it is absolutely vital that we engage and interact with the world around us.
 Taking the time to learn and glean what we can from the world, take it all in, and pay it forward in our own unique expression.
 In so doing, we continue to learn, grow, and thrive.